Maven-HTX/Bad-Gyal-Ovy-On-The-Drums-Ryan-Castro---GHETTO-PRINCESS-Screwed-And-Chopped-/README.md

 Project Made In Adobe After Effects

-Song Was Screwed And Chopped In Serato Extracted In WAV Formart
+Song Was Screwed And Chopped In Serato Extracted In MP3 Formart
 ## Features

-- WAV Audio Format
+- MP3 Audio Format
 - Adobe After Effects
 - Visualizer
 - No Plugins Required